 Great, now that that’s clear, let’s get to the confusing part.
 At 15 feet, all those people who are not deckers or connectors must be protected.
 Yes, you, the guy bolting up.
 Yes, you, the guy welding.
 Anybody that is not actively receiving steel or is not a decker (we’ll talk about deckers in a moment) must be tied off.
 For connectors (the one or two guys actively receiving steel), they must be provided all aspects of a personal fall arrest system but they may choose not to tie off.
-Don’t ask me the purpose of this, I didn’t write the rule, but they must have the ability to tie off if they want to, between 15 and 30 feet above the nearest level or 2 stories, whichever comes first.
+They must also have the ability to tie off if they want to, between 15 and 30 feet above the nearest level or 2 stories, whichever comes first.
 That doesn’t mean that they wear a harness and all is good.
 That means that they must wear a harness, have a lanyard, and have a proper anchor point available to them that they can tie off to at any point.
 If you have to go get a beam clamp when you decide to tie off, you are not doing it properly.
 It must all be there with you, ready to use.

 Deckers are allowed up to 30 feet or 2 stories as well.
 During this time they must establish a controlled decking zone (CDZ).
 The rules for this are many, but they require a marking of the area, only certain personnel being allowed in there, maximum dimensions and other requirements.